mjohanning99/RubyTLDR/README.md

 If you want to use `--list`, I would hightly recommend combining it with other Unix commands using the Unix pipeline as such: `tldr --list | sort | less`.
 This will sort the commands alphabetically and put them into a scrollable list.
 To search for a specific command you can use `grep` as such `tldr --list | grep -i "search_term_here"`

 ### Contributing
 I welcome all contributions, be it actual code contributions, bug reports etc. If you want to make your own version of this program, you are free to do so.
-It is licensed under the GNU General Public license v3.
-If you wish to know exactly what you are and aren't allowed to do, please refer to the LICENSE document in this repository.
+It is licensed under the GNU General Public License Version 3 (GPLv3).
+It's one of the most popular free software license and it allows the users to do virtually anything with the software.
+But before you do, and you wish to know exactly what you are and aren't allowed to do, please refer to the LICENSE document in this repository.